 If you move goods into Northern Ireland from any other country, or from Ireland directly to Great Britain, you should follow the relevant customs procedures.

-There are different ways to account for import VAT.
+How to account for import VAT

-If you are registered for VAT
+If you’re registered for VAT

-If you are not registered for VAT
+If you’re not registered for VAT

-You will need to account for import VAT on goods you move from Ireland to Northern Ireland.
+You’ll need to account for import VAT on goods you move from Ireland to Northern Ireland.

 You will not have to register for VAT or start charging VAT on your sales.